PrioAhmed19/Sign-Language-Detection-using-Open-CV/README.md

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please feel free to fork the repository, create a new branch, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-[License information will be added here.
-This project is intended to be open-source, and a suitable license will be chosen.]

 ## Contact